hemebond/twitch-notifications/README.md

 python3 streams.py "My Game"
 ```

 And, assuming someone is streaming "My Game", you should see some desktop notifications.
-Now create a new configuration in `~/.config/twitchwatch/config.json` with something like:
+Found streams are cached so that on subsequent runs only new streams trigger notifications.

+## IRC Broadcaster

+Now update your `config.json` file with an IRC:
 ```
 {
   "broadcasters": [